leej3/pandoc_resume/markdown/resume_John_Lee.md

 **Automation/Orchestration:**
 I automate workflows, using tools like Python, Bash, git, Circleci, Docker, and Cron to improve the efficiency, reproducibility, and scalability of my work.

+**Machine Learning:**
+I have built machine learning pipelines using scikit-learn and TensorFlow.

 **Linux:**
 I spend my days using Linux.
 This ranges from servers, clusters, cloud, and containers to my personal laptop and mobile phone (mobian on PinePhone).